arduino/docs-content/content/arduino-cloud/01.guides/04.micropython/content.md

 ## Programming the Board

-Here is the example code to copy and paste into your sketch.
-It connects your device
+Here is the example code to copy and paste into your program.
+It connects your device to Arduino IoT Cloud over WiFi.

 ```python
 from machine import Pin